 Hoarding of vulnerabilities

 Privately holding on to information concerning active vulnerabilities for longer than needed, for example while waiting on scope changes or bounty promotions, is prohibited.
-We understand that vulnerabilities need time to be investigated, and as a general rule of thumb we expect a vulnerability to be reported ultimately 48 hours after initial discovery, unless more time is needed to properly investigate the vulnerability and write the report.
+We understand that vulnerabilities need time to be investigated, and as a general rule of thumb we expect a vulnerability to be reported ultimately 48 hours after initial discovery on a live target (web, api, ...), unless more time is needed to properly investigate the vulnerability and write the report.
 Should you need more time to report a vulnerability, let us know so we can identify the intrusion as authorised.
+This does not apply to vulnerabilities that would not qualify to be reported as part of the program, without being part of a chain of vulnerabilities that are yet to be discovered.

 Data exposure & PII